chainflip-io/chainflip-backend/state-chain/pallets/cf-reputation/README.md

 an Emergency Rotation is requested via `EmergencyRotation::request_emergency_rotation()`

 ## Terminology

 - Validator: A node in our network that is producing blocks.
 - Heartbeat: A term used to measure the liveness of a validator.
 - Online credits: A credit accrued by being continuously online which inturn is used to earn.
   *reputation points*.
 Failing to stay *online* results in losing all of their *online credits*.
 - Reputation points: A point system which allows validators to earn reputation by being *online*.
   They lose reputation points by being meeting one of the *offline conditions*.
-- Offline conditions: One of the following conditions: *missed heartbeat*, *failed to broadcast an output*, *failed to participate in a signing ceremony*, *not enough performance credits* and *contradicting self during signing ceremony*.
+- Offences: One of the following: *missed heartbeat*, *failed to broadcast an output*, *failed to participate in a signing ceremony*, *not enough performance credits* and *contradicting self during signing ceremony*.
 Each condition has its associated penalty in reputation points.